DevVivan/odin-project/CSS/css.md

 We can also use numbers as some value types, an example being the `opacity` property, which controls the opacity of an element (how transparent it is).
 This property accepts a number between `0` (fully transparent) and `1` (fully opaque).

 Furthermore, we can use functions within our CSS to give us the ability for doing simple calculations.
-For example, the `calc()` CSS function - which is particularly useful if we want to work out values that we can't define when writing the CSS for projects, and need the browser to work out for us at runtime.
+For example, the `calc()` CSS function - is particularly useful if we want to work out values that we can't define when writing the CSS for projects, and need the browser to work out for us at runtime.

 ## Text Styles